-Just a small side remark: It is possible to show that every compact Hausdorff space is also locally compact but there exist locally compact spaces that are not compact such as:
+Just a small side remark: every compact Hausdorff t.v.s. is also locally compact but there exist locally compact t.v.s. that are not compact such as: \mathbb{K}^d with the euclidean topology.
+We also remind two typical properties of compact spaces.